Encyclopaedia Inflationaris: Two Parameters Models

 Let us now discuss this result.
 If one ignores, for the moment, all terms depending on the brane position, it remains only the term $\Lambda(\sigma)$ which is nothing but the Kachru-Kallosh-Linde-Trivedi (KKLT) potential for the volume modulus~\cite{Kachru:2003aw}.
 We see that in absence of the uplifting term $D/U^b$, its minimum given by $\partial \Lambda/\partial \sigma =0$ would be located at $\sigma =\sigma_0$, solution of the implicit equation

 The corresponding value of the potential would actually be negative (anti-de Sitter) and given by

 Hence the required uplifting term from which one can find a new minimum at which $V$ is positive.
-This is precisely how KKLT managed to find a de Sitter minimum instead of an anti de Sitter one for the first time in string theory~\cite{Kachru:2003aw}.
+This is precisely how KKLT managed to find a de Sitter minimum instead of an anti-de Sitter one for the first time in string theory~\cite{Kachru:2003aw}.

 If the position of the minimum were not changed by adding the uplifting term, one would obtain a vanishing value of $V$ for

 This suggests to introduce a new parameter $\beta$, defined by

 such that one can trade $D$ for $\beta$ in all the uplifting terms.
 Therefore, $\beta=1$ represents a situation in which the potential is uplifted while the position of its minimum is unchanged.
 In general, as expected in presence of the brane, the KKLT minimum $\sigma_0$ of $\Lambda(\sigma)$ will be shifted.
 The correction due to the uplifting terms can be evaluated perturbatively and one obtains the following expression